oktadev/okta-blog/_source/_posts/2019-09-27-build-crud-app-jsf.md

 okta.issuer-uri=https://{yourOktaDomain}/oauth2/default
 ```

-Let's add Spring Security as a dependency in your `pom.xml` file:
+Add Spring Security as a dependency in your `pom.xml` file:

 ```xml
 <properties>